 Groucho integrates multiple signaling pathways to generate specific cellular responses and fates

-In Drosophila, Groucho’s roles in signaling pathway response are well documented.
-The factor plays a role in Ras/MAPK, Notch, Decapentapletic (dpp), and Wingless/Wnt signaling.
-Groucho activity is down-regulated via the Ras/MAPK pathway in response to signals initiated at EGFR, FGFR, and Torso receptors {Hasson, 2005 #3064}.
-This relief of Groucho-mediated repression is critical to the cellular response to RTK signaling and is thought to precipitate a cellular memory, whereby Groucho attenuation persists after loss of signaling {Cinnamon, 2008 #242} {Helman, 2011 #2938}.
+In Drosophila, Groucho’s roles in responses to signaling pathways are well documented.
+The factor plays a role in Ras/MAPK, Notch, Decapentapletic (Dpp), and Wingless/Wnt signaling.
+Groucho activity is down-regulated via the Ras/MAPK pathway in response to signals initiated at multliple receptor tyrosine kinases (RTKs) such as EGFR, FGFR, and Torso {Hasson, 2005 #3064}.
+The resulting relief of Groucho-mediated repression is critical to the cellular response to RTK signaling and is thought to precipitate in cellular memory, whereby Groucho attenuation persists after loss of signaling {Cinnamon, 2008 #242} {Helman, 2011 #2938}.

-Under the absence of Notch signaling, Groucho represses E(spl) complex genes through interactions with Hairy, which is itself associated with Su(H) {Delidakis, 1991 #3082}.
+In the absence of Notch signaling, Groucho represses E(spl) complex genes through interactions with Hairy, which is itself associated with Su(H), a sequence-specific transcription factor that targets Notch-responsive genes {Delidakis, 1991 #3082}.
 Upon activation of Notch signaling, Notch displaces Hairy binding at Su(H) sites, relieving Groucho repression and initiating expression of E(spl) genes.
 Groucho then interacts with newly expressed E(spl) to repress a number of proneural genes {Preiss, 1988 #3083} {Wurmbach, 1999 #3084}.

 Groucho is also critical to signaling via Decapentaplegic (dpp), a Drosophila TGF-β homolog whose diffusion over long distances is essential to patterning during embryogenesis and later during appendage development {Upadhyai, 2013 #2339}.
 The Dpp morphogen is expressed dorsally in the embryo and is required for the definition of cell-fate along the dorsal-ventral axis {Ferguson, 1992 #3088}.
 Groucho, through interaction with Dorsal, represses the ventral expression of dpp, meaning that Gro is involved in both the spatiotemporal definition and interpretation of dpp signaling {Schwyter, 1995 #3038}.
 In the absence of Dpp signaling, Brinker (Brk) represses a subset of dpp target genes through two independent repressive mechanisms, one involving dCtBP (a short-range corepressor), and the other involving Gro {Hasson, 2001 #3033}.
 Upon activation of Dpp signaling, Brinker becomes repressed by Schnurri in dorsal regions of the embryo, while continuing to be expressed in ventrolateral regions {Marty, 2000 #3089}.